antigenomics/vdjdb-server/doc/install.rst

 ----------------

 VDJdb uses VDJtools API and VDJdb API as a back-end.
 The software utilizes Play framework for running the server instance.
+You should first download and compile the VDJtools and VDJdb-standalone software using ``mvn clean install`` and ``gradle clean build`` respectively.
+Please check that the versions of VDJtools and VDJdb-standalone are matched to that in ``.sbt`` file coming with VDJdb-server.

 First make sure that you have installed Java Runtime Environment (JRE) v1.8 by running ``java -version``.
 Any recent Linux distribution will provide it via its